Driver 3: Plot

-After reuniting with Jones, Tanner is accused of murder by Vauban, after he receives word of Dubois’ death.
+After reuniting with Jones, Tanner is accused of murder by Vauban, after he receives word of Dubois' death.
 Despite the threat of an Internal Affairs investigation, Tanner and Jones go rogue to continue investigating, and focus on tracking down Lomaz.
 In exchange for protection, Lomaz reveals that Calita and the Bagman are set to meet soon to exchange money for the stolen cars.
 Tanner and Jones monitor the meeting until Calita calls it off.
 While Jones attempts to pursue the Bagman, he is ambushed and forced to pull back; meanwhile, Tanner chases after Calita and captures her.
 After bringing her to Vauban to regain his trust, Tanner convinces Calita that Jericho is too dangerous to trust.
 Calita reveals that the cars have already been shipped to Russia, and that Jericho will not leave the city until he is paid.

 With assistance from Istanbul's police, Tanner, Jones and Vauban stake out the arranged location of the exchange between Jericho and the Bagman.
 When the meeting takes place, Jericho murders the Bagman for providing him only half of the agreed money and fools police by using Bad Hand as a decoy, eventually leading to his death.
 Upon learning that Jericho will likely leave by train, Tanner cuts him off, forcing him to disembark and flee through the streets.
 When Jericho is cornered in an alleyway, Tanner critically wounds him, but eventually decides to have him arrested, only for Jericho to gun him down when he turns his back on him.
-Both men are taken to the hospital in critical condition, leaving their fate uncertain.
+Both men are taken to the hospital in critical condition, setting up the opening to Driver: San Francisco.